Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Sweep Algorithm

 Again, because $p\notin \V_T(G)$, $\nexists g_j\in [p_e^o, p_{e'}^c]\subset\mathcal{A}, \;j\geq i$.
 Due to line 6 no guard may be placed to the left of $p_{e'}^c$, hence, there is no guard placed in $[p_e^o, b]$ (where $b$ is the right end point of $\mathcal{A}$).
 That is, $e'$ is never deleted from $E_g$, a contradiction to $G$ being the output of Algorithm~\ref{alg:tgap}. \end{proof}

 To show optimality, we show that we can find a witness set $W$ with $|W|=|G|$.
-Given any witness set $W$ and a guard set $G$, $|W|\leq|G|$ holds.
-Hence, if we have equality, we can show that $G$ is minimum.
 We will place a witness for each guard Algorithm~\ref{alg:tgap} places.
-First, we need two auxiliary lemmas:
+First, we need an auxiliary lemmas:

-\begin{lemma} Let $c\in\mathcal{C}$ be the closing point in line 6 of Algorithm~\ref{alg:tgap} that enforces the placement of a guard $g_i$, and let $c$ be the closing point for a complete edge (and not just an edge interval).
-Then there exists an edge $e_j=\{v_j, v_{j+1}\}\in E(T)$ for which $c$ is the closing point, such that $v_{j+1}$ is a reflex vertex.
+\begin{lemma} Let $c\in\mathcal{C}$ be the closing point in line~\ref{li:hit} of Algorithm~\ref{alg:tgap} that enforces the placement of a guard $g_i$.
+If $c$ is the closing point for a complete edge (and not just an edge interval), then there exists an edge $e_j=\{v_j, v_{j+1}\}\in E(T)$ for which $c$ is the closing point, such that $v_{j+1}$ is a reflex vertex, and $v_j$ is a convex vertex.

 \end{lemma}